 Cold Water Method:

 In its original wrapping, submerge the turkey in cold water.
 Replace the water with cold water every half hour or so.
-A large sink or bucket works well for this method.
+A large sink, bucket, or pot works well for this method.
+If you are unsure you have a large enough pot to hold your turkey try the 24 qt. or 32 qt. aluminum pots.
 You can typically account for 30 minutes / pound.

 Wet brining consists of submerging the turkey in salt, spices, and water for an extended period of time.
 This process will typically take between 12-24 hours.